Polynomial Lawvere Logic: Appendix

-At this point, all the judgments left are in proper canonical form. \item Proceed with the non-deterministic algorithm for the elimination of $\lol$.
-At the end of this procedure we are left with a set of judgements in affine form, as formulas in $\al$ do not use multiplication; \item Finite satisfiability for affine set of judgements is determined by a polynomial-time reduction to the feasibility linear programs. \end{enumerate} As the starting set of judgements is finite, termination of the non-deterministic procedure is evident.
-Correctness follows by Lemma~\ref{totality} and Propositions~\ref{prop:fProvabilityCF} and \ref{prop:EffLOLelimination}.
 As for the complexity, Steps 2--3 all take linear time, as well as each non-deterministic computation branch in Step 4.
 Step 5 can be computed in polynomial-time in the size \footnote{The size of a formula is the sum of the number of logical connectives and propositional variables used plus the total number of bits in a binary representation of the coefficients used in scalar multiplications.
 The size of a set of judgements the overall sum of the sizes of the formulas in it.} of the affine set of judgements obtained after Step 6, by using the Ellipsoid method by Khachiyan~\cite{Khachiyan1980}.

 Since each move for the elimination of $\lol$ adds only a constant number of formulas, each of constant size, the size of the set of judgements after Step 6 increased at most linearly in the size of the input.
-Thus, each non-deterministic computation branch takes at most polynomial time in the size of the input. \end{proof}
+Thus, each non-deterministic computation branch takes at most polynomial time in the size of the input.